mieweb/docs/content/resources/system-specifications/system-email-templates/email-templates-from-chart/portal-message-notification.md

 Subject: Message Notification

-A new message has been sent by the Prudential Health and Wellness team.
-Please log into the Prudential Health and Wellness employee portal by clicking <WCPATLINK F="nmc" URL="autopatid=1" USE_BASEURL="1">here</WCPATLINK>, then click on the red notification bell to retrieve your messages.
+A new message has been sent by the Better Corp Health and Wellness team.
+Please log into the Better Corp Health and Wellness employee portal by clicking <WCPATLINK F="nmc" URL="autopatid=1" USE_BASEURL="1">here</WCPATLINK>, then click on the red notification bell to retrieve your messages.

 CONFIDENTIALITY NOTICE: